Requesting a payment arrangement

 How to request a payment arrangement for different tax types:

-You can request a payment arrangement for real estate tax in MyTax as of 8 November.
+You can request a payment arrangement for real estate tax in MyTax or by calling our service number.

 You can only request a payment arrangement for back taxes after your tax assessment has ended.
 You can see the end date of your tax assessment on your tax decision or in MyTax.
 However, your assessment end date may change if you or your spouse make changes to the tax return or if the Tax Administration receives other information that affects your tax assessment.
 In this case, you will receive a new tax decision.